A3x-parvez/youtube-pip-player-app/README.md

-# 🎬 YouTube PiP Player
+# 🎬 YouTube PiP Player App

 A sleek floating YouTube Picture-in-Picture (PiP) player built with **Electron**, designed to stay always on top while you work or code.
 Just paste any YouTube link and start watching instantly in a lightweight mini player.